David Špaček

-David Špaček (born 18 February 2003) is a Czech professional ice hockey defenceman for the Iowa Wild of the American Hockey League (AHL), as a prospect for the Minnesota Wild of the National Hockey League (NHL).
+David Špaček (born 18 February 2003) is a Czech–American professional ice hockey player who is a defenceman for the Iowa Wild in the American Hockey League (AHL) as a prospect to the Minnesota Wild of the National Hockey League (NHL).
 He was drafted by the Wild, in the fifth round, 153rd overall, in the 2022 NHL entry draft.

 Playing career

 Špaček played youth hockey in the Czech Republic, before playing two seasons with the Sherbrooke Phoenix of the Quebec Major Junior Hockey League (QMJHL).
 During the 2021–22 season, he recorded 12 goals and 38 assists in 57 games.
 Following the season he was awarded the Raymond Lagacé Trophy.
 During the 2022–23 season, he recorded 13 goals and 44 assists in 58 games.

 On 8 July 2022, Špaček was drafted in the fifth round, 153rd overall, by the Minnesota Wild in the 2022 NHL entry draft.
 On 6 March 2023, he signed a three-year, entry-level contract with the Wild.

 He began the 2023–24 season with the Iowa Wild of the AHL.
 On 29 November 2023, he was reassigned to the Iowa Heartlanders of the ECHL.
 Prior to being reassigned, he recorded one goal and three points in ten games with the Wild.
 On 4 December 2023, he was recalled by the Wild.
 Prior to being recalled he recorded two goals in three games with the Heartlanders.
 He finished his first professional season in North America with three goals and nine assists in 61 games for the Wild.